 “What can we understand about people and in turn about ourselves by paying attention to trends and by paying attention to all these things that are happening in the world?”

 Bhargava defines a non-obvious trend as a unique curated observation of the accelerating present.
 And out of all of his findings, he highlights four non-obvious megatrends that matter right now, and how to actually use them:

 - Human Mode: Focus on empathy first

 - Instant Knowledge: Connect people with knowledge to inspire beliefs

 - Flux Commerce: Disrupt your business and how you work

 Now more than ever, Bhargava encourages us to observe and pay attention to the world around us as well as understand rather than simply consume information.
 And lastly, he reminds us to not panic.

 “The people who understand people always win.”

-Watch the virtual presentation and Q&A to hear more about Rohit’s ideas for “the now” and check back next week for even more SXSW Sessions.
+Watch the virtual presentation and Q&A to hear more about Rohit's ideas for "the now."

 SXSW Sessions Online is a weekly series featuring 2020 speakers virtually sharing their stories along with a special Q&A portion.
 Catch previously-recorded programming on demand via our YouTube channel playlist.